-The Improvement Plan (IP) is the means by which opportunities to improve are turned into concrete, measurable items to conduct in the agency's Corrective Action Program (CAP).
+The Improvement Plan (IP) is the means by which opportunities to improve are turned into concrete, measurable items to enhance, improve, or correct.
 The IP is included in the AAR.
 When complete, the IP specifically details what actions will be taken to address each recommendation presented in the AAR, who will be responsible for taking the action, and the timeline for completion.

-The Corrective Action Program (CAP) includes actions taken to incorporate recommendations outlined in the AAR/IP.
-These corrective actions include objectives and attainable benchmarks with specific deadlines that are tracked to allow measured progress towards implementation of the item stated in the IP.
+These actions include objectives and attainable benchmarks with specific deadlines that are tracked to allow measured progress towards implementation of the item in the IP.